mfreri/mail-sender/README.md

 # Mail Sender

 This is an application to send mails to a mail list.
-It recieve a spreadsheet with the mail adresses and a file with the content, then send the content to every mail listed on the spreadsheet.
+It receive a spreadsheet with the mail addresses and a file with the content, then send the content to every mail listed on the spreadsheet.